tbertels/pyuic6-Tool/README.md

 to ``def __init__``

 The ui elements will then be accessible from ``self._ui``.

+## Benefits
+* All .ui files will be automatically converted only if they have been modified.
+* Using pyuic6 instead of uic.loadUi:
+* * makes code completion available for interface elements
+* * ensures a faster interface

 ## Known issues
 Your project has to be run twice for the .ui files changes to be taken into account.